Working with Genie in Engee

 log_file

-: Path to save application logs.
-Optional.If a relative path is specified, the command looks for the application relative to the current directory.
+: path to save application logs.
+It is optional.If a relative path is specified, the command searches for the application relative to the current directory.

 -